-COUNTRY OF)

-PROVINCE OF)) ss:

-MUNICIPALITY OF)

-momental I or /
+COUNTRY OF UNITED KINGDOM) PROVINCE OF EAST SUSSEX) ss: ) MUNICIPALITY OF BRIGHTON)

 Affidavit of Karen McComb

 Karen McComb being duly sworn, deposes and says:

 Introduction and Qualifications

 1. My name is Karen McComb.
 I was awarded my Bachelors of Science with 1st Class Honours in Zoology from the University of Edinburgh in 1984.
 I earned my PhD from the University of Cambridge from 1984-1988, under the supervision of Professor T.H.
 Clutton-Brock, for a thesis entitled "Roaring and reproduction in red deer (Cervus elaphus)".
 I completed a Postdoctoral Research Fellowship from 1989-1990 at the University of Minnesota, and then was a Research Fellow at Newnham College, at the University of Cambridge, from 1990-1993.
 I have worked at the University of Sussex since 1993, where I have been a Lecturer/Senior Lecturer from 1993-2004, a Reader from 2004-2013, and a Professor (of Animal Behaviour and Cognition) since 2013.
 I work in the School of Psychology at University of Sussex in Brighton, United Kingdom and reside in East Sussex.